zapabob/ROCm/docs/how_to/manage_install/install_linux.md

 repository, specific to that release, is added.
-You can select a specific release to install, update the previously installed single version to the later available release, or add the latest version of ROCm along with the currently installed version by using the multiversion ROCm packages.
+You can select a specific release to install, update the previously installed single version to the later available release, or add the latest version of ROCm along with the currently installed version by using the multi-version ROCm packages.

 ```{note}
 Users installing multiple versions of the ROCm stack must use the